 Contemplations from one man’s journey back from Atheism

-After watching an interview with a Muslim brother from one of the Gulf countries, who left Islām for Atheism, spent many years upon this, and thereafter reverted to Islām, I wrote some points of benefit in Arabic, intending for these notes to be of benefit to an Arabic speaking audience.
+After watching an interview with a Muslim brother from one of the Gulf countries, who left Islām for Atheism, spent many years upon this, and after that was guided back to Islām alḥamdulillah, I wrote some points of benefit in Arabic, intending for these notes to be of benefit to an Arabic speaking audience.

 I entitled my original points: